Interpretation as Linear Transformation: A Cognitive-Geometric Model of Concepts and Meaning: Appendix: Concept Formalization

 \end{definition}

 \begin{theorem}[No-Null-Space Leadership Condition] Let $L$ hold abstract being $X_L$.
-Assuming that an influence probability $p_i>0$ for any agent $i$ that have directed edges in the graph connect to.
-Then: \begin{enumerate} \item If $i\in\mathcal{C}_L(X_L)$, then with probability $1$, $i$ eventually adopts a nonzero representation $X_i$ of $X$ consistent with $X_L$. \item If $i\notin\mathcal{C}_L(X_L)$, then $i$ can never adopt any nonzero consistent representation of $X_L$. \item $L$ fully leads the group with respect to $X$ if and only if $\mathcal{C}_L(X_L)=V$. \end{enumerate} \end{theorem}
+Assume that every edge in the graph has a strictly positive influence probability.
+Then: \begin{enumerate} \item If $i\in\mathcal{C}_L(X_L)$, then with probability $1$, $i$ eventually adopts a nonzero representation $X_i$ of $X$ consistent with $X_L$. \item If $i\notin\mathcal{C}_L(X_L)$, then $i$ can never adopt any nonzero consistent representation of $X_L$. \item $L$ fully leads the group with respect to $X_L$ if and only if $\mathcal{C}_L(X_L)=V$. \end{enumerate} \end{theorem}

 \begin{proof} (1) If $i\in\mathcal{C}_L(X_L)$, then by definition there exists a directed path $L \rightsquigarrow i$ such that the composite interpretation map $T_{L\rightsquigarrow i}$ satisfies $X_L \notin \mathrm{Null}(T_{L\rightsquigarrow i})$, i.e. $T_{L\rightsquigarrow i}(X_L) \neq 0$.
 Since all edges on this path have strictly positive influence probabilities, Theorem~\ref{thm:PA} implies that influence along this path succeeds with probability $1$.
 When it does, $i$ receives the nonzero vector $X_i := T_{L\rightsquigarrow i}(X_L)$, which is a representation of $X$ consistent with $X_L$ by construction.